What is iloprost inhalation?

 What should I avoid while using iloprost inhalation?

-Avoid allowing anyone else to breathe in this medication while you are inhaling your dose, especially children or pregnant women.
+Avoid allowing anyone else to breathe in this medication while you are inhaling your dose, especially a baby.

 What other drugs will affect iloprost inhalation?